 Welcome to the York Suburban High School website.
 As you explore our site, you will quickly learn why our staff and community take great pride in our school!

 As you explore, you will quickly see that it is not a secret that our high school is continually recognized as one of the most outstanding schools in the area, state, and nation.
 We are very proud of our recent U.S. Department of Education recognition as a Blue Ribbon School in the category of Exceptionally High Performing Schools.
-Perennially, York Suburban High School is also named to Newsweek's America’s Best High Schools, Newsweek’s Beating the Odds: America’s Top High Schools for Low-Income Students, and U.S. News and World Report’s Best High Schools.
-And last school year, we once again had an outstanding year with our state assessments where over ninety percent of our students scoring proficient on each of the state assessments, and our graduating seniors once again produced average SAT scores among the highest in the state.
+Perennially, York Suburban High School is also named to U.S. News and World Report’s Best High Schools and the College Board's AP Honor Roll.
+And last school year, we once again had an outstanding year with our state assessments where over eighty percent of our students scoring proficient on each of the state assessments, and our graduating seniors once again produced average SAT scores among the highest in the state.

 So what is our secret?
 What makes York Suburban High School so successful?
-The singular practice that explains our success is our district’s tagline: A Community of Encouragement.
+The singular practice that explains our success is builds from our former district tagline: A Community of Encouragement.
 A Culture of Excellence.
-While there are two principles in our tagline, in practice they are inseparable.
+While there are two principles in the tagline, in practice they are inseparable.
 Every successful organization has a culture of excellence; however, the means by which an organization reaches that excellence can be very different.
 At York Suburban we reach that excellence through our Community of Encouragement.
+We are also inspired by our new mission: Inspiring a Bold Future.
+While we are proud of our accomplishments we are continually looking to redefine ourselves and meet the continually changing needs of our students and society.

 Furthermore, we build programs to support and encourage that excellence beyond the classroom.
 From our Biology teachers who host Biology “Boot Camp” each day after school the week leading up to Keystones, to our Trojan Learning Center which is staffed by multiple teachers every period and after school, to our Trojan Intervention Program that supports students whose behavior gets in the way of their academic abilities, to Link Crew that helps our students acclimate to the high school, we have embedded encouragement and support to help our students reach the expected excellence.
 Our students also provide one another with assistance in our new Impact Foundation.
 Built on the premise that we have large numbers of students who lack basic human needs: food, clothing, and shelter, our administration approached the Educational Foundation for a grant to begin the organization.
 The Impact Foundation is a student led nonprofit organization whose mission is to gather funds and resources to meet every student’s basic needs so that the student can focus on his/her education.